+Raising resilient kids is an essential job for every parent.
 Resilience is the ability to bounce back from stress, challenge, trauma or adversity.
 Resilient children are more courageous, more adaptable and more curious, and they do not let mistakes hold them back.
 Rather, they acknowledge them and learn what to do differently next time.
 They have a positive image of the future, with solid goals and a desire to achieve them.
-They are more empathetic and compassionate, but they are not concerned by what others think of them, so are less likely to succumb to peer pressure.
+Also, they are more empathetic and compassionate.
+In addition, they are not concerned by what others think of them.
+So, are less likely to succumb to peer pressure.
 Resilient kids perform better at school and are less likely to engage in risky behaviours.

 It’s extremely important that we’re raising our kids to be resilient.
 The fact is, they are going to encounter difficulties in life and make mistakes.
 So, learning how to cope with these setbacks from a young age will make an enormous difference as they enter adulthood.